git-town/git-town/website/src/commands/prepend.md

 ### --beam / -b

-Allows "beaming" one or more commits from the current branch to the new parent branch that gets created.
+Moves (beams) one or more commits from the current branch to the new parent branch that gets created.
 Git Town lets you select the commits to beam via a visual dialog.